lateapex1975/asp.net-/README.md

 # asp.net-
 Bookstore from a project I did for school.
-It uses a sample merchant account
+It uses a sample merchant account.